Table of Contents

-How to Play I Have Who Has
+How to Play I Have Who Has Game (Resources)

-How to Prep I Have Who Has
+How to Play I Have Who Has Set of Cards

 Playing this call and response game as a whole class is a great way to review skills, build listening, and promote a positive classroom community.

-Your kiddos sit or stand in a circle around the room.
+First, your kiddos sit or stand in a circle around the room.

 For the game to work correctly, be sure to pass out ALL cards.
 Depending on class size, some students may have 2 cards.
 This is a great opportunity to differentiate.